linuxserver/docker-unifi-controller/README.md

 ```

 The default device password is `ubnt`. `$address` is the IP address of the host you are running this container on and `$AP-IP` is the Access Point IP address.

+When using a Security Gateway (router) it could be that network connected devices are unable to obtain an ip address.
+This can be fixed by setting "DHCP Gateway IP", under Settings > Networks > network_name, to a correct (and accessable) ip address.

 ## Usage